 B i o g r a p h y

-Contralto Stephanie Kacoyanis has received critical acclaim for her "vocal brilliance and comic timing," “velvet voice,” and "spiritually rich performance" (Boston Musical Intelligencer) and is gaining recognition as an accomplished interpreter of opera, oratorio, and musical theater repertoire.
+Critically-acclaimed contralto Stephanie Kacoyanis has been praised for her “majestic tone” (ArtsFuse), “vocal brilliance” and "spiritually rich performance" (Boston Musical Intelligencer).
+She is gaining recognition as an accomplished interpreter of opera, oratorio, and contemporary repertoire.

 Her concert work includes solo appearances with the Falmouth Chamber Players, Chorus North Shore, Canto Armonico (under Simon Carrington), The Rachmaninoff Choir, Harvard-Radcliffe Collegium Musicum, Canzonare, the Wellesley College Choir, Newton Choral Society, and Metropolitan Chorale of Brookline.
-She has also performed with Odyssey Opera and at the Monadnock Music Festival, both times under the baton of Gil Rose.
-She has also performed in several world premieres with such organizations as Boston Modern Orchestra Project, Intermezzo Opera, and ALEA III.
+A champion of contemporary music, she has also performed in several world and North American premieres with such organizations as the Tanglewood Festival of Early Music, the Boston Modern Orchestra Project, Intermezzo Opera, and ALEA III.